Skip to main content

 چشید

-literal: to taste; to experience
+literal: taste; to taste

 Model Translations by Shoghi Effendi